FREQUENTLY ASKED QUESTIONS

 How do I stay informed about events at the CEID?

 There are many ways to stay up-to-date on CEID events and happenings: check out our Media pages to find snapshots and CEID news, peruse our Calendar for upcoming events, and become a member to sign up for our weekly newsletter!
-Members can access the CEID Classes V2 page to sign up for events, workshops and trainings.
+Members can access the CEID Org Sync profile to sign up for events, workshops and trainings.

 How do I organize a visit to the CEID?

-The CEID does hold tours each week at 4 PM on Fridays.
-We can only host a limited number of people per tour block, and we cannot guarantee that it will be possible to arrange a tour for that date, so please email firstname.lastname@example.org for availability in advance.
+The CEID holds tours upon request Fridays at 4 PM.
+We can only host a limited number of people per tour, and we cannot guarantee that it will be possible to arrange a tour for that date, so please email firstname.lastname@example.org for availability in advance.

 If you are a member of the Yale community, we strongly recommend becoming a member and attending an orientation of the space.
 Orientations are informative, fun, and will give you an overview of our space and resources.